Zestrion/Farewell-gift/README.md

 3. Add the MessageData script to the highest parent of the prefab and set the Author name(s).
 4. Add the prefab into the Prefabs list in the GameManager script under the Canvas object (or just leave it me).

+Notes:
-Note: Would be a good idea to make sure that the message appears fine regardless of aspect ratio.
+Would be a good idea to make sure that the message appears fine regardless of aspect ratio.
+Make a namespace for yourself.